vlvovch/fist-sampler/README.md

 ```bash
 bash ../input/get_MUSIC_input_RHICBES.sh
 ```
 from the build directory.
-This will take ~1.5GB of space.
-Note that this requires the [gdown](https://github.com/wkentaro/gdown) package to be installed.
+This will take ~1.5GB of space, this space can be reduced by omitting collision energies that are not needed.
+Note that the script requires the [gdown](https://github.com/wkentaro/gdown) package to be installed.
+If this does not work, just download the files from Google Drive manually.

 Then, to sample Au-Au collisions at 7.7 GeV run
 ```bash